amvro23/adsorption/README.md

 ```
 ![freundlich](https://user-images.githubusercontent.com/91277572/208971538-1b98051e-b8c1-47ad-b55d-8837146c31ed.png)

-Or you can obtain all isotherm models.
+or you can obtain all isotherm models.
 ```Python
 isotherm.plot_all_models()
 ```